fanyangCS/fanyangcs.github.io/_posts/2026-9-1-observability.md

 ## What Is Genuinely New?

-The hardware surface is changing.
+The hardware landscape is changing fast.
 New accelerators, scale-up fabrics, SmartNICs, and offload components couple computation, memory movement, topology, congestion, power, and thermals.
 Important state may be aggregated, undocumented, proprietary, or visible only through vendor-specific tools.

-The software stack is changing too.
+The software stack is changing rapidly too.
 A model now passes through graph capture, compilation, scheduling, kernel libraries, communication, serving, and orchestration.
-These modules can evolve independently, which is good for innovation but bad for a stable end-to-end story.
+These modules can evolve independently, which is good for innovation but bad for observability.
 Following one request or training step may require evidence across machines, timescales, and semantic levels.

 AI-generated optimization adds another twist.
-It can produce more kernel variants, schedules, compiler rewrites, and configurations than humans can inspect one by one.
+It can produce more kernel variants, schedules, compiler rewrites, and configurations than humans or AI can reliably inspect one by one.
 That is useful only if verification grows with generation.
 Otherwise, faster optimization simply creates validation debt.

 So the new problem is not just collecting more telemetry.
 It is preserving attribution and reproducibility while both the system and the proposed changes become more dynamic.